Xinxin-F/3D_Game/README.md

   - Press and hold `Q` and to rotate camera clockwise around the map.
   - Press and hold `E` for counterclockwise.

+## Installation
+- You may download `3D_Game.exe` file to have a go.
+- Target Platform: Windows

 ## Skills Implemented so far
 Level indicates the implementation difficulty of a skill. \
 Interaction Method for level 1 to 4: Left mouse short click to release skills.